 27th September 1810, when the French attacked the ridge, they suffered a costly defeat.
 This was no more than a delaying action.
 As soon as it was over, Wellington pulled back towards his prepared defences outside Lisbon.

 In March 1811, Masena had no choice but to order a retreat into Spain.
 His soldiers struggled over the mountains of central Portugal.
-They became harried by mercilessly by guerrillas and kept on the move by the advance guard of Wellington’s army.
+They were harried mercilessly by guerrillas and kept on the move by the advance guard of Wellington’s army.
 The French fell back to Almeida and Ciudad Rodrigo.
 They left 25,000 of their comrades behind.

 Wellington’s next task was to capture the frontier forts at Almeida and further South at Badajoz, preparatory to an invasion of Spain.
 It proved to be a difficult task.

-11th May 1811, as British troops laid siege to Almeida.
-A reorganised French army under Massena suddenly attacked them at Fuentes d’onoro.
+11th May 1811, as British troops laid siege to Almeida a reorganised French army under Massena suddenly attacked them at Fuentes d’onoro.
 The fighting became desperate.
 Wellington later admitted that it was the closest he came to defeat during the Peninsula War.
 The stubborn resolve of the redcoats forced the enemy back.

-Five days later the Anglo-Portuguese army besieging Badajoz became attacked by Soult at Albuera.
+Five days later the Anglo-Portuguese army besieging Badajoz were attacked by Soult at Albuera.
 In the aftermath of a brutal and bloody engagement, characterised by orders to the 57th Foot (1st Battalion, Middlesex Regiment) to ‘die hard’ in the battle.
 Neither side claimed victory, although it soon became apparent that the French had withdrawn.

 Even so, Wellington’s plans for an offensive into Spain had to be postponed until his shattered battalions could be reinforced.
 Almeida was taken, but as the winter closed in, the siege of Badajoz had to be abandoned.
 The French, now under the command of Marshal Marmont, were content to suspend operations until spring, This proved to be a mistake.

 1st January 1812, Wellington resumed the offensive despite the intense cold, aiming to lay siege to Ciudad Rodrigo and Badajoz before marching into central Spain.
 By early April, both forts had been taken.
-Two-months later, Wellington’s Anglo-Portuguese army crossed the River Agueda, and advanced towards Salamanca, capturing the town on 17th June.
+Two months later, Wellington’s Anglo-Portuguese army crossed the River Agueda and advanced towards Salamanca, capturing the town on 17th June.

 Marmont deliberately drew Wellington deeper into Spain along stretched supply lines, refusing to give battle, and on 16th July threatened to outflank his opponent on the River Douro.
 Wellington pulled back towards Salamanca, tempting Marmont to over-extend his advance.

-By nightfall, Marmont’s army of Portugal had collapsed, losing an estimated 14,000 men and 20 guns, Marmont himself, wounded in the early stages of the engagement, was on his way back to France.
+By nightfall, Marmont’s army of Portugal had collapsed, losing an estimated 14,000 men and 20 guns.
+Marmont himself, wounded in the early stages of the engagement, was on his way back to France.
 It was Wellington’s most impressive victory to date.

 Faced with possible encirclement, Wellington pulled back to Salamanca and then to Ciudad Rodrigo, abandoning all his territorial gains of the year, including Madrid.
-By October, his troops became dispersed in winter quarters in central Portugal.
+By October, his troops were dispersed in winter quarters in central Portugal.